cauchi94/cauchi94/README.md

 - Implemented interactive and user-friendly dashboards based on user requirements.
 - Managed projects and stakeholders for optimal definition of key metrics.
 - Proficient in various SQL dialects, Python, R, Excel, VBA, Tableau, Quicksight, PowerBI and AWS technology.
+- Eager to learn more about the ML/AI field and Data Engineering to consolidate my profile.

 ## Certifications